flumx-company/mashrooms-api/README.md

 ## User activation/deactivation
 Only a superadmin can (de-)activate users.
 An admin cannot toggle this mode.
 A superadmin can toggle the mode only for the admins, but not for superadmins, including himself.

+## Migrations:
+# Migration Generation:
+To generate a new migration, one needs to run the following command:

+npm run migration:generate src/migrations/${migrationName}

+e.g. npm run migration:generate src/migrations/initialSchema

+# Migration Run:
+To run migrations, one needs to run the following command:

+npm run migration:run.

+However, it might be excessive because this command is run automatically, prior to start, on the following commands: npm run start:dev npm run start:prod